pmich/bartendro/docs/dispenser.md

 The dispenser will respond with a one byte response that is its dispenser id.
 The dispenser will continue to respond to '?' characters until it receives a 0xFF character, indicating that the dispenser user has captured the dispenser id and communication can start.
-The user should save the dispenser id as it will be required to address the dispense in subsequent communication.
+The user should save the dispenser id as it will be required to address the dispenser in subsequent communication.

 Once the dispenser is ready for communication it will display its "idle" LED pattern which is a rainbow color changing pattern.
 At this point the dispenser is ready to receive a packet